Aircloak/TrainingMaterial/slides-server/content/admin.md

 1. Telefonica's docker registry mirrors that of Aircloak
 3. Alter Kubernetes Pod definitions to deploy new version
 4. Redeploy services

+--

+## CAUTION!

+- Insights Air automatically migrates the database schema upon being run!
+- Downgrading to a previous version is non-trivial
+- __Take a database backup before upgrading!__

 ---